OpenGVLab/Official-ConvMAE-Det/README.md

 ```

 ## Acknowledgement
-This project is based on [VitDet](https://github.com/facebookresearch/detectron2/tree/main/projects/ViTDet).
+This project is based on [Detectron2](https://github.com/facebookresearch/detectron2) and [VitDet](https://github.com/facebookresearch/detectron2/tree/main/projects/ViTDet).
 Thanks for their wonderful work.

 ## Citation
 ```